andyborrell/pygamezero_bird/docs/source/part4.rst

 ------------------------------------
 So far our bird image is very static and the game should probably just be called "Bird".
 Let's fix that now.

 If you click on the **images** button in Mu you will see there are several bird images.
-So far we're using bird0 for the living bird, and birddead for the bird ghost.
-We can also use bird1 or bird2 to liven things up a bit!
+So far we're using "bird1" for the living bird, and "birddead" for the bird ghost.
+We can also use "bird0" to liven things up a bit!

 Add this code at the end of the update function: